omarx11/chatin-v2/README.md

 - 🤖 Integrate Chatbot API with OpenAI.
 - 👄 Yumeko speaks using elevenlabs technology.
 - 🖼️ Chat markdown support: Links and Images.
-- 🗣️ Supports voice input, So you can talk to yumeko.
 - 🎙️ Speech-to-Text Realtime voice cloning.
 - 🌍 Speech transcript supports multiple languages.
 - 💾 Automatically saves chat history to localStorage.